Why write? Because the longer I live the more wondrous the world becomes and the less I know.

 Why I write novels: because I love these frail and fallible creatures we call human beings, our anxious struggles to live gracefully in an unstable bundle of flesh and spirit in a world that is ever changing, and our failures, our sufferings, and our glorious moments of shining.

-Mary Lane Potter writes and teaches in Seattle, Washington.
-She has published a novel, a book of linked short stories, short stories, and creative nonfiction essays, as well as several academic books and numerous essays on feminist theology, sexual and domestic violence, historical theology, and spirituality.
+Mary Lane Potter has published a novel, a book of linked short stories, short stories, and creative nonfiction essays, as well as several academic books and numerous essays on feminist theology, sexual and domestic violence, historical theology, and spirituality.
 She's copleted a new literary novel and is currently working on a book of essays focused on the body.